Heimdal Upper Secondary School

 Heimdal Upper Secondary School (Heimdal videregående skole) is one of the largest upper secondary schools in the county of Trøndelag, Norway.
 It is located about 10 km south of the city centre of Trondheim.
-The school has approximately 700 students, 140 employees and the current headmaster is Ivar M. Husby.
+The school has approximately 920 students, 200 employees and the current headmaster is Hanne Mari Sæther.

 History

-During the 1970s the city of Trondheim was growing, and since Heimdal was growing relatively fast, it became natural to place an Upper Secondary School there.
-Opened 1 August 1977, there were 434 students that year, but over the years it quickly grew to approximately 700 students.
-In the middle of the 80s there was a total of around 900 students on the school (year 1985/86).
-Since the school could not support that many students, Tiller Upper Secondary School was established in the area.
+During the 1970s the city of Trondheim was growing, and since Heimdal was growing relatively fast, it was selected to be the place of a new Upper Secondary School.
+The school opened 1 August 1977, with 434 students enroling that year, but in the few years following the school quickly grew to accommodate approximately 700 students.
+During the 1980s the amount of enrolled students grew even further to a peak of over 900 students in 1985/1986, which Heimdal Upper Secondary School could not easliy support.
+This perssure was aliviated when Tiller Upper Secondary School was opened.
+In 2013 Sør-Trøndelag County Municipality adopted the building of a new Heimdal Upper secondary School.